“You can’t possibly have any understanding of yourself and be Autistic at the same time. That just doesn’t happen’.

-Confused me because if it were just a matter of her wanting to always get her way, then why won’t giving her what she wants calm her down?
+Confused me, because if it were just a matter of her wanting to always get her own way, then why won’t giving her what she wants calm her down?

 “These children are said to resist the ordinary demands of life to a pathological degree using an abundance of tactics.
 They often have a Jekyll and Hyde type of personality with severe mood swings and can often exhibit severe behavioural difficulties.
 They may have a troubled educational history and the family may be in severe need of help and support.”

-“In contrast to most individuals with autism spectrum disorders, individuals with PDA appear to have an anxiety-led need to control, possessing superficial social skills and seem to have some but often significantly impaired theory of mind.
+“In contrast to most individuals with autism spectrum disorders, individuals with PDA appear to have an anxiety-led need to control, possessing superficial social skills….
 They often engage in manipulative, domineering behaviour.”

-Can you hear the sound of still more pennies dropping because for the first time, in a very long time, I think I finally can.
+Can you hear the sound of still more pennies dropping because for the first time, in a very long time, I finally could.